chrisbodger/VeinCam/docs/CONOPS.md

 ### Funding
 At most, the project should cost no more than the $400 proposed in the design brief.
 This will include the hardware and components necessary.

 Ideally, the project should cost less than this.
 A [Bill of Materials](#bill-of-materials) with associated can be seen below.
+This is likely to be updated as the prototype is developed and costs are encountered.
+All additional proposed costs will be agreed upon by key stakeholders before purchase.

 ### Tools